AMSDavis/cadl/CONTRIBUTING.md

 allow easy development across packages rather than opening one package at a time in the IDE.

- * File -> Open Workspace, select root folder where the ADL repo was cloned
+ * File -> Open Workspace, select root folder where the Cadl repo was cloned
  * Or run `code /path/to/repo/root` on the command line